ademirsoy/currency-converter/Readme.md

 ### Authentication for External APIs
 - Currently, there are 2 external providers for retrieving exchange rates and one of them requires an access token.
 This access token never expires and is attached to url
-- If these external providers require a session based authentication that needs to be provided as a request header, then there's a need to handle the session tokens as these usually expire after a certain period and need to be created programmatically.
+- If these external providers require a session based authentication, then there's a need to handle the session tokens as these will expire after a certain period and need to be created programmatically.
 - In that case, we would create and cache session tokens until we receive an 'Unauthorized' error from external providers, and re-create a session on every authentication error (or when cache is empty)